ShiftLeftSecurity/zipdu/scala/README.md

 **First**, ensure your _Java_ and _gradle_ installations are working correctly.

-**Second**, run `make install`, which will build `zipdu` and put the executable jar inside the root folder of this repository.
+**Second**, run `make install`, which will build a jar for `zipdu` and put it the root folder of this repository.

-**Finally**, follow the main README instructions in the root folder of this repository for how to run `zipdu` and execute the zip bomb and directory traversal attacks.
+**Finally**, in order to run`zipdu` and execute the zip bomb and zip slip attacks, follow the instructions in the README found in the root folder of this repository.